DaVikingMan/FalconXOS/README.md

 This link has been removed for now and will be added when TerminalXOS will be completely released.
 <br>
-<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/BranchManagement.md">About the Branches in this repository</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/BranchManagement.md">About the Branches in this repository</a>

 # Other Topics

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/Updates.md">About the Developement of Operating Shell</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/Updates.md">About the Developement of Operating Shell</a>
 <br>
-<a href=https://github.com/DaVikingMan/FalconXOS/blob/Alpha/AboutSpecialCommands.md>About Special Commands</a><p>This doc has been re-added</p>
+<a href=https://github.com/DaVikingMan/FalconXOS/blob/master/AboutSpecialCommands.md>About Special Commands</a><p>This doc has been re-added</p>

 # Other Docs

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/CONTRIBUTING.md">For Contributing</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/CONTRIBUTING.md">For Contributing</a>
 <br>
-<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/UFT.md">About UFT</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/UFT.md">About UFT</a>
 <br>
 <br>
 Some docs have been re-added.
 Note : The Operating Shell update will take some time to develop, Sorry for the inconvience
-The next 2 updates will mostly fix bugs and make the existing features more better